Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 ### AP Sends M1

 - AP sends EAPOL Message 1 with: Anonce (random number)
 - Anonce will be used by the client sTA to generate PTK.
+- This message is unencrypted and has no integrity check.
+- If someone messes with this message _(e.g. frame tampering)_, the handshake will fail and that's it.

 ## Message 2 (M2)

+- Source: client STA
+- Destination: AP
+- Includes: `MIC`, `Snonce (Supplicant/STA Nonce)`

 ### STA Operations Before M2

 Remember, client STA "knows" APs MAC Address because its connected to it since the State Machine 1-3 Process, then:

 - Cliente STA already has the `PMK` + `Snonce` + `STA MAC Address` + `AP MAC Address`...
-Once it receives `Anonce` from AP, **it has all the inputs to create the `PTK`**.
+Once it receives `Anonce` from AP, **it has all the inputs to create the `PTK`**. <br><br>
 - Client creates the **`PTK`** using a **PRF (pseudo-random function)** :: **`PTK = PRF (PMK + Anonce + SNonce + Mac (AA)+ Mac (SA))`**

 ### STA Sends M2

+- STA sends EAPOL Message 2 (M2) to AP with `MIC (Message Integrity Check)` value to make sure when the AP can verify whether this message corrupted or modified.
+    - The Key Confirmation Key (KCK) is used to calculate the MIC. <br><br>
-- Once the client STA has created its PTK, it sends out `SNonce` which is needed by the AP to generate PTK as well.
+- STA sends also the `SNonce` in the M2, which is needed by the AP to generate PTK as well.
-- STA sends EAPOL Message 2 with: Snonce (random number)
     - Snonce will be used by the AP to generate PTK.

 ## Message 3 (M2)